intelligent-soft-robots/pam_interface/README.md

 Parts :

 - the "electronic box", which is turned on via the power outlet
 - the pressure valve (against the wall).
-Horizontal means close
+Horizontal means closed
 - the emergency stop button, which blocks the pressure
 - the control software server (pam_interface or o80_pam)